Learn how easy it is to create a gorgeous hanging flower basket with our definitive, step-by-step guide.

-Have your flower starts ready to go.
-This example shows a combination of petunias – cascade blue (the darker purple blooms; the flower world tends to label purple as “blue”) and wave purple (the fuchsia blooms).
-Wave petunias are a brand of petunias highly recommended for hanging flower baskets because they maintain a lovely, full, non-gangly shape over the course of their life and don’t require dead-heading.
-They are more expensive than other petunias, however.
+Note: This example shows a combination of petunias – cascade blue (the darker purple blooms; the flower world tends to label purple as “blue”) and wave purple (the fuchsia blooms).

 Pour some potting mix into a bucket, wet it down, and stir it.
 It should be wet enough to be sticky, but not quite mud.

 Fill the bottom of your hanging basket up to the bottom of your first row of side slots.

 Smooth the soil then pat it down gently.
 (Note: Although I use the word “soil” for simplicity in this tutorial, I am actually referring to potting mix.)